Blue whale: Behavior and ecology

 The blue whale is usually solitary, but can be found in pairs.
 When productivity is high enough, blue whales can be seen in gatherings of more than 50 individuals.
 Populations may go on long migrations, traveling to their summer feeding grounds towards the poles and then heading to their winter breeding grounds in more equatorial waters.
 The animals appear to use memory to locate the best feeding areas.
 There is evidence of alternative strategies, such as year-round residency, and partial (where only some individuals migrate) or age/sex-based migration.
 Some whales have been recorded feeding in breeding grounds.

-Blue whale typically swim at 2–8 km/h but may swim faster at 32–36 km/h during encounters with boats, predators or other individuals.
+Blue whale typically swim at 2–8 km/h but may swim faster at 32–48 km/h during encounters with boats, predators or other individuals.
+In 2020, Paolo and colleagues noted that if a large blue whale were to breach along a trajectory similar to that of a humpback whale, it would need to swim at a speed of 10.9 m/s to achieve the same rate of surfacing; however, they argued that this would require approximately four times the energy and a higher power-to-mass ratio, making it unclear whether the blue whale could actually reach such speeds.
+They also noted that a blue whale in 'racing' mode can momentarily reach speeds of approximately 7.5 m/s, which they considered the most accurate estimate of the maximum swimming speed a blue whale can achieve.
+The maximum speed derived from satellite tracking data was 5.3 m/s.
 Their massive size limits their ability to breach.

 The greatest dive depth reported from tagged blue whales was 315 m.
-Their theoretical aerobic dive limit was estimated at 31.2 minutes, however, the longest dive measured was 15.2 minutes.
+Their theoretical aerobic dive limit was estimated at 31.2 minutes, but the longest dive measured was 15.2 minutes.
 The deepest confirmed dive from a pygmy blue whale was 506 m.
 A blue whale's heart rate can drop to 2 beats per minute (bpm) at deep depths, but upon surfacing, can rise to 37 bpm, which is close to its peak heart rate.